Jermaine is one of the UK’s most recognisable Premier League and England footballers, and successful football pundit.

 In addition to his work with the BBC, Jermaine works with Premier League Productions and BT Sport.
 Jermaine visited Malaysia in October 2015 to work with Astro Supersport, an in house satellite television network dedicated to broadcasting sports-related content 24 hours a day.
 Jermaine also joined the Bet4theBest team as a brand ambassador revealing his Premier League fantasy eleven.

-In print, Jermaine writes an exclusive weekly column for Yahoo!
-Sport giving his opinion on the game which is regularly picked up by other publications and shared extensively on social media due to its articulate and thoughtful content.
+In print, Jermaine writes a bi-weekly column for GQ-magazine giving his opinion on the game which is regularly picked up by other publications and shared extensively on social media due to its articulate and thoughtful content.

 In March 2015 Jermaine appeared in Ch4’s “Time Crashers”, an immersive history series hosted by history aficionado Tony Robinson.
 Ten celebrities crashed through time to live and work as ordinary people in six different eras of British history.